stelzinga/MF/Management_Framework-Appendix.md

 ### Performance Context
 Different companies have various manners of grouping Staff's Objectives.
 Often the following groupings are used:
-- Job Description, Run Objectives, Day-to-day etc
+- Run, Job, Recuring Objectives, Day-to-day etc
-- Operational Objectives, Change Objectives, etc.
+- Change, Project, Yearly, Objectives, Goals, etc.
-- Behaviour, Attitude, etc.
+- Attitude, Behaviour,, Conduct, etc.

 The Performance Categories do not map directly to these and in most cases work across such groupings.
 One way of forcing a mapping on such categories is as follows:
-- Job Description, Run, Day-to-day, etc <-> Dependability
+- Run, Job, Recuring Objectives, Day-to-day <-> Dependability
-- Operational Objectives, Change, etc <-> Proactivity
+- Change, Project, Yearly, Objectives, Goals <-> Pro-activity
-- Behavioral Objectives, Attitude, etc. <-> Leadership
+- Attitude, Behaviour,, Conduct <-> Leadership

 ### Performance Template
 When reporting on the assessment of performance for a Staff the following sections are suggested: